 If you’re planning to be or are currently a landlord, there are certain things you have to know how to do.
 How to form a tenancy agreement, what to do in the case of a late payment, which investment home loan is the most suitable for you.

 1) Even good tenants cause accidental damage

-The latest Australian Bureau of Statistics data on the subject reveals that 30% of all injuries occur inside the home.
+The latest Australian Bureau of Statistics data on the subject reveals that 30 per cent of all injuries occur inside the home.
 Fate does not differentiate on whether or not your tenant is prompt with their payments, or have never caused any issues in the past.
 As they say, accidents happen, and you have to be prepared for them.

 Dealing with damage is all a part of the landlord experience.
-Don’t shy away from it, and don’t blame your tenant for something they didn’t intend to do.
+Don’t shy away from it, and don’t blame your tenant for something they didn’t intent to do.